MDAnalysis/MDAnalysis.github.io/_posts/2024-01-11-gsoc2023_marinegor.md

 Currently, changes to the `AnalysisBase` are almost finalized.
 One thing that holds it back is some CI/CD issues causing tests to timeout, but all `AnalysisBase`-related tests run both locally and on CI/CD system.

 ## What's left to do
-Optional thing suggested within my proposal was to actually add parallelization to the subclasses, and update tests accordingly.
-It turned out to be a tedious task, but finally the mechanism is finalized and described in `MDAnalysisTests/analysis/conftest.py`.
-It automatically generates each subclass fixtures for testing, and updating tests accordingly is fairly simple yet tedious.
-After updating all the tests, the library will be fully equipped with the parallel execution mechanisms for those classes that allow it.
+An optional thing suggested within my proposal was to actually add parallelization to the subclasses, and update tests accordingly.
+It turned out to be a tedious task, but finally the mechanism is finalized and described in `MDAnalysisTests/analysis/conftest.py`, generating appropriate fixtures for testing subclasses with all supported (for the subclass) and installed (in the environment) backends.

+Since it is a big change for the library, essentially changing the API for the "analysis" part of the MDAnalysis, it requires a lot of time to merge into the develop branch, and wasn't merged within the GSoC timeframe.
+But the feature is expected by [version 3.0](https://www.mdanalysis.org/2023/10/25/towards_3.0/) in the core library 🚀

 ## What code got merged (or not) upstream
 The main changes are summarized in the [main pull-request](https://github.com/MDAnalysis/mdanalysis/pull/4162) of the project.
 They mostly involve changes to `package/analysis/base.py`, as well as installation and CI/CD configuration files.
 Also, there are example changes in `package/analysis/rms.py` introducing parallelization into RMSD and RMSF subclasses, showcasing the changes to be made in order to add parallelization to a certain class.